daftcynic/OpenParse/README.md

 OpenParse
 =========

-Framework that builds a custom database, based off of HTTP requests.
+Framework that builds a customized REST API, model, and database, based off of HTTP requests.